 Matt and Adelle Krouner

 Matt is thrilled to be the fourth generation of his family carrying on the Schodack tradition.
 Having grown up through the ranks – from camper to Leadership Trainee to Counselor to Head Staff Member to Assistant Director to Owner/Director – Matt knows and is involved with every aspect of camp.
 A former therapist, Matt is a licensed clinical psychologist and wrote his dissertation on homesickness, becoming an expert in successful summer camp adjustment.
-He sits on the board of the New York State Camp Directors Association (NYSCDA) and has been a speaker at American Camp Association events.
+He is Vice President of the New York State Camp Directors Association (NYSCDA) and has been a speaker at American Camp Association events.
 Matt’s wife, Adelle, is also a licensed clinical psychologist and works as a therapist with children, families and adults.
-She loves spending her summers at camp with their daughter Olivia!
+She loves spending her summers at camp with their daughter Olivia and their son Lyle!

 Paul and Linda Krouner